 Throughout the years, our parish community hosted and participated in many fund raising efforts (Tricky Trays, Carnivals, Christmas Boutiques, Cars Shows, Fish & Chip Dinners to name a few) to help defray some of our escalating operating costs and assist needy families in our community.
 That effort continues through various Diocesan and Pledge Campaigns in an attempt to build a Parish Community Center (concept drawings are on display in the Church’s community room).
 We forge ahead with our plans for the Parish Center even though we continue to encounter issues with the ever changing State and Municipal environmental regulations and inadequate funding.
 Our Parish needs a place where our spiritual family can meet and socialize…. returning to our roots where our families share their faith and feel the power of the Holy Spirit at work!

 Over the year’s we have had many priests celebrate Mass with us.
 Father John was named a Monsignor while he was serving as our pastor.
 Father Jovan, Father Vincent McTigh, Father Raymond Jasaitis were all associate pastors.
 Father Elias Lorenzo, Father Gerard Lair and Father Christian Casper, all from the St. Mary’s Abbey, Delbarton, were assigned to us.
 In 2005 Father John decided it was time to retire and Father Stanley Barron was named Pastor.
 Father Stan introduced us to Fr.
 Vincent Klim, and Monsignor Madden from Nazareth Village.
 Father John Andrew Connell, from Nazareth also, now serves as weekend associate.
-Father Hernan Cely currently serves us as Parochial Vicar and Director of Religious Education.
+Father Hernan Cely served as Parochial Vicar and Director of Religious Education when he was assigned to our parish.

 Several of our parishioners have been ordained Permanent Deacons.
 Deacon Dennis King and Deacon Frank Puglia actively serve our parish.
-Deacon Stephen Natafalusy is now retired after many dedicated years or service and sadly, Deacon Jim McGrory has recently left us and is in heaven smiling down on us.
+Deacon Stephen Natafalusy is now retired after many dedicated years or service and sadly, Deacon Jim McGrory is in heaven smiling down on us after serving St.E’s for many years.

-We have also benefited from having seminarians assigned to us over the years.
+We have also benefited from having seminarians assigned to here over the years.
 To name a few, Father Richard Carton, Father Jose Bocanegra, Father Michael Lee and homegrown Father Peter Clarke.
-They helped by assisting Father with visiting the sick, running our VBS program, and helping with the liturgy planning.
+They helped by assisting Father with visiting the sick, running our VBS program, and helping with the liturgy planning among other assignments.

-Serving St. Elizabeth’s for over 25 years, Suzanne Laggy is the Parish Secretary and bookkeeper.
-On any given day she can be seen picking up groceries for the Food pantry, logging tickets for the current raffle, negotiating better prices for our contracted services or comforting a drop-in looking for a shoulder to cry on.
-Suzanne’s counterpart is Debbie Meola who is our Religious Education secretary.
-Denise Vitale coordinates the program.
-Shannon Jones runs our Youth Ministry welcoming the youth of St. Elizabeth’s from Junior High through High school.
+Prior to her retirement in 2018, Suzanne Laggy served St. Elizabeth’s for over 25 years as the Parish Secretary and bookkeeper.
+On any given day she could be seen picking up groceries for the Food pantry, logging tickets for the current raffle, negotiating better prices for our contracted services or comforting a drop-in looking for a shoulder to cry on.
+Suzanne’s counterpart was Debbie Meola who was the Religious Education secretary.
+Debbie also retired in 2018.
+Suzanne DeRoy and Colleen Huber joined the staff when Suzanne and Debbie retired.
+Jenine Healy also joined as the Religious Education Coordinator.
+Shannon Jones runs our Youth Ministry welcoming the youth of St. Elizabeth’s from Junior High through High school and she is the Coordinator for our Confirmation program.
 Business Coordinator Dick Wertz rounds off our current non-liturgical staff.